ulif/onion-pi/README.md

     $ unzip 2017-04-10-raspbian-jessie-lite.zip

 but it is not neccessary for our purposes.
-We will unzip the file on-the-fly and write the contents to a locally attached SD card.
+We will unzip the file on-the-fly and write the contents to a locally attached SD card:

-Make sure, you know the device name of your SD card.
+    $ zcat 2017-04-10-raspbian-jessie-lite.zip | dd of=/dev/sdXX bs=4M

+where ``/dev/sdXX`` refers to your SD-card.